joan31/arch-aegis/README.md

 > The trade-off is therefore a potentially larger window for some recent unsynchronized changes to be lost in the event of a sudden power failure or system crash.
 Data that has already been explicitly synchronized may still be safely persisted even if the current BTRFS transaction has not yet reached its periodic commit interval.
 >
 > This setting does not disable BTRFS copy-on-write or its filesystem consistency mechanisms.
 It changes the maximum periodic transaction commit interval rather than simply delaying every disk write for 120 seconds.
+>
+> 💡 **Virtual machine storage:** `compress=zstd:3` is intentionally omitted from the `@virt` mount command because `/var/lib/libvirt/images` is configured with the `NOCOW` attribute using `chattr +C`.
+NOCOW data is not compressed by BTRFS, making the compression option irrelevant for virtual machine disk images.
+>
+> The BTRFS `nodatacow` mount option is not used for `@virt` because mount options such as `nodatacow` apply at the filesystem level and cannot be independently configured per subvolume when multiple subvolumes belong to the same BTRFS filesystem.
+Using `chattr +C` therefore allows NOCOW behavior to be applied specifically to `/var/lib/libvirt/images` while preserving normal Copy-on-Write and compression for the rest of the filesystem.

 ---